Founding Artistic Director

 phone: (312) 857-1234 x203

-Jamil Khoury is the Founding Artistic Director of Silk Road Rising.
+JAMIL KHOURY is the Founding Artistic Director of Silk Road Rising.
 Promoting playwrights of Silk Road backgrounds (Asian and Middle Eastern) is a passion that dovetails well with Khoury’s experiences living in the Middle East and his eleven years as a cross-cultural trainer and international relocations consultant.
 A theatre producer, playwright, essayist, and filmmaker, Khoury’s work focuses on Middle Eastern themes and questions of Diaspora.
-He is particularly interested in the intersections of culture, national identity, and citizenship, as well as ever-evolving notions of Americanness.
+He is particularly interested in the intersections of culture, national identity, and citizenship, as well as our nation's ever-evolving notions of Americanness.

 Khoury’s short play 63rd and Kedzie: The Arab American Cultural Center was commissioned and produced as part of Theatre Seven’s The Chicago Landmark Project (2011).
 He also conceived of and was a featured playwright in Silk Road’s production of The DNA Trail: A Genealogy of Short Plays about Ancestry, Identity, and Utter Confusion (2010) for which he wrote the short play WASP: White Arab Slovak Pole.
-Khoury’s play Precious Stones (2003) won Gay Chicago Magazine’s 2003 After Dark Award for Outstanding New Work and has been performed in ten cities across the U.S. His play Azizati (1997) was performed at Café Voltaire and his play Fitna: Women and Chaos in the Arab World (1995) was performed at the University Theatre of The University of Chicago.
-He also conceived of and devised two critically acclaimed cabarets: Re-Spiced: A Silk Road Cabaret (2012) and Broadway Sings the Silk Road (2009).
+Khoury’s play Precious Stones (2003) was Silk Road’s inaugural production and has been performed in ten cities across the U.S. His play Azizati (1997) was performed at Café Voltaire and his play (1995) was performed at the University Theatre of The University of Chicago.
+He also conceived of and devised two critically acclaimed cabarets: Broadway Sings the Silk Road (2009) and Re-Spiced: A Silk Road Cabaret (2012).

 Khoury’s video/film work includes the animated short film The Four Hijabs (2016), which he co-wrote with Dr. Manal Hamzeh of New Mexico State University.
 His video plays include Multi Meets Poly: Multiculturalism and Polyculturalism Go On a First Date (2014), The Balancing Arab (2012), and both/and (2011).
 His documentary films include Sacred Stages: A Church, a Theatre, and a Story (2014) and Not Quite White: Arabs, Slavs, and the Contours of Contested Whiteness (2012).

 Founding Executive Director